rsyncOSX/RsyncOSXdocs/content/post/RsyncOSXDocs.md

 There is a [changelog](/post/changelog/).
 Also please see info about [the latest version of rsync to install.](/post/rsync/) Before commencing use of RsyncOSX [there are a few important words to read](/post/important/).

-## RsyncUI

-[RsyncUI - the SwiftUI based version of RsyncOSX](https://rsyncui.netlify.app/) is released.
-The new app is called RsyncUI it is released as a **new application** and not as an upgrade.
-RsyncOSX will still be maintaned and available for years to come.

 ## How to setup remote servers

 Utilizing RsyncOSX to synchronize files to remote servers requires some setup.
 There are two options to setup [passwordless logins](/post/remotelogins/).
 The advised setup is by utilizing ssh-keys.